layumi/3D-Magic-Mirror/README.md

-Preparation:
+### Preparation:

-Only Market dataset is needed to prepare.
+Only Market dataset is needed to prepare, and other datasets are ready to run after download.
 This code will calculate the ratio of foreground against background.
 During training, we will drop few wrong masks or ill-detected person.

 Note to modify the dataset path to your own path.